musicnark/mcn-bike-reviews-search/docs/how-to/install.md

 chmod +x install.sh &&
 ./install.sh
 ```
-Once installed, launch or restart Emacs and run `M-x mcn/bike-search-initialise` to load the bike reviews data.
+Once installed, the script will tell you where to find the Emacs app.
+Navigate to it and launch Emacs, then and run `M-x mcn/bike-search-initialise` to load the bike reviews data.

 Then, you can get started with some [basic usage](./basic-usage.md).